 It is time that HR analytics starts to show the value it delivers to the business.
 This is hard to do as people analytics is still an emerging field.
 For this article, I have collected 15 of the best HR analytics case studies I’ve come across in the past two years.
 Each of these case studies are connected with a concrete business impact.

 For each case study, I will refer to their original publication.
 Quite a few case studies have come from the excellent Strategic Workforce Analytics report by Corporate Research Forum.
 This is one of the few papers that has collected case studies with business impact.
 Some of the others have been published on this medium before, and some others in newspapers.
 As I already said, I have only included case studies that showed tangible organizational benefits.

 1. Saving money by predicting who will quit

 On March 13 2015, the Wall Street Journal published an article titled: “The Algorithm That Tells the Boss Who Might Quit”.
 The article explored how Credit Suisse was able to predict who might quit the company.
 It was one of the first examples of the now very popular employee churn analytics.

 Not only were the analysts at Credit Suisse able to predict who might quit, but they also could identify why these people might quit.
-This information was provided anonymously to managers so they could reduce turnover risk factors and retain their people better.
+This information was provided anonymously to managers so they could reduce turnover risk factors (here’s how to calculate employee turnover) and retain their people better.

 In addition, special managers were trained to retain the high performing employees who had a high flight risk.
 In total, this program saved Credit Suisse approximately $ 70,000,000 a year.
 The full article can be found here.